CIDRAM/Docs/readme.en.md

 CIDRAM provides an optional module to block abusive IP addresses using the [AbuseIPDB](https://www.abuseipdb.com/) API.
 When the module is installed and activated, user IP addresses may be shared with the service in accordance with the configuration and the intended purpose of the module.

-##### 9.2.5 BGPVIEW
+##### 9.2.5 BGPVIEW, IP-API

-CIDRAM provides an optional module to perform ASN and country code lookups using the [BGPView](https://bgpview.io/) API.
+CIDRAM provides optional modules to perform ASN and country code lookups using the [BGPView](https://bgpview.io/) API and the [IP-API](https://ip-api.com/) API.
 These lookups provide the ability to block or whitelist requests on the basis of their ASN or country of origin.
-When the module is installed and activated, user IP addresses may be shared with the service in accordance with the configuration and the intended purpose of the module.
+When one of the modules is installed and activated, user IP addresses may be shared with the service in accordance with the configuration and the intended purpose of the module.

 ##### 9.2.6 PROJECT HONEYPOT